alpha2207/alphaflix/README.md

 ## Contributions

 This Project Is Currently Open To contributions.
+Contribution toward this repository will also count towards the hactoberfest.